BounceCheckBounceCheck

 Subdomains (such as sales.company.com) need independent warm-up.
 Mailbox providers treat them as distinct entities, and they do not inherit reputation from the root domain.

-Pre-Warm-Up Checklist: What to Set Up Before Day One
+Pre-Warm-Up Setup: What to Have in Place Before Day One

 • Configure the MX record for routing